turbot/guardrails-docs/docs/getting-started/getting-started-aws/prepare-account/index.md

 <p><img alt="specify-stack-details" src=" /images/docs/guardrails/getting-started/getting-started-aws/prepare-account/specify-stack-details-2.png"/></p>

-On the next page of the stack wizard, scroll to the bottom, click the acknowlegement checkbox and then the **Next** button.
+On the next page of the stack wizard, scroll to the bottom, enable the acknowlegement checkbox and then the **Next** button.

 <p><img alt="specify-stack-details" src=" /images/docs/guardrails/getting-started/getting-started-aws/prepare-account/specify-stack-details-3.png"/></p>